• Skip to primary navigation

 Avoid 404 errors

-404-error-page-not-foundWhen a user tries to go to a page that isn’t where they think it is, they get a 404 Page Not Found error.
+When a user tries to go to a page that isn’t where they think it is, they get a 404 Page Not Found error.
 If there are links on your site that point incorrectly to content on you’re website, your shooting yourself in the foot.
 It’s a poor user experience if you send your users to pages that aren’t there.
 It’s important to scan your website and make sure you clear up any of those.

-Beyond that, though, there may be malformed links on other websites or links on those sites that point to pages you have since eliminated or moved.
+Beyond that, though, there may be malformed links on other websites or links that point to pages you have since eliminated or moved.
 Those 404 errors are pretty much unavoidable.
 But you can improve the user experience of them with a custom 404 page.
 Unlike the default 404 error your browser provides, if you have a custom 404 page it’s formatted just like your website so users know that they haven’t been completely lost.
 Many websites treat this with a little bit of humor and offer to help the misled user to find what they’re looking for via a search option or a link to your site map.

 Is your website secure?
-Google is on a mission to improve security across the web, and as a result it tends to give a ranking advantage to secure websites.
+Google is on a mission to improve security across the web.
+As a result it tends to give a ranking advantage to secure websites.
 If your website URL starts with HTTP:// then it’s not secure.
 Secure websites start with HTTPS:// and insecure websites are flagged when they show up in Chrome.
 Many people will see the “Not secure” indicator in the address bar of their browser and mistake it to mean that the site is dangerous.
 You certainly don’t want that for your own website.

 Boy, that’s a mouthful.
-Intrusive interstitials refers to those annoying pop-ups that block most or all of the page content when you arrive on the page.
+Intrusive interstitials are those annoying pop-ups that block most or all of the page content when you arrive on the page.
 You may have run into them when loading certain websites with an ad blocking plug-in in your browser.
 Very often they pop up to ask you to subscribe to a newsletter, and so forth.
 They provide an annoying user interface, and Google doesn’t like them for that very reason.

 Not all pop-ups are bad; just those that are intrusive, blocking too much content.